Cristie Kerr: Personal life and off-course activities

 Kerr partnered with Pride Mountain Vineyards in Napa, California, to launch her Curvature wine label with the 2006 vintage.
 She has also launched a new wine venture, Kerr Cellars, with winemaker Helen Keplinger, beginning with a 2013 vintage.
 The label now produces Pinot noir and red and white Bordeaux blends.
 In 2013, she passed the Court of Master Sommeliers level I test.

-On December 8, 2013, Kerr and Stevens welcomed their first child, a son named Mason, via a surrogate.
-Kerr welcomed a second boy, Griffin, on August 28, 2018.